Overcoming Social Anxiety in Addiction Recovery

 Symptoms of social anxiety

 Social anxiety differs from generalised anxiety disorder (GAD) as it is specific to social situations.

 If you suffer from social anxiety it is likely you will:

 - Try to avoid social gatherings or worry excessively over what you will say and do at them

-- Feel extremely anxious over meeting new people
+- Feel extremely anxious about meeting new people

 - Overthink social gatherings before, during and after the event

-- Have intense fear of being criticised or people thinking badly of you
+- Have an intense fear of being criticised or people thinking badly of you

-- Delay making important phone calls and decisions, even if it is just to make an appointment at the doctors
+- Delay making important phone calls and decisions, even if it is just to make an appointment at the doctor

 - Fear doing or saying things when others are watching (feel you are being judged)